 Where can you purchase interfacing?

 If you would like to purchase interfacing fabric, you should visit the Fabrics Galore website.
-We have a variety of interfacing fabrics for dressmaking in both light and medium weights, and different neutral colours including black, white, beige and grey, all perfect for your next crafting project.
+We have a variety of interfacing fabrics for dressmaking and crafting in both light and medium weights, and different neutral colours including black, white, cream, beige and grey, all perfect for your next crafting project.